About

 I will be Unfettered’s first incarcerated user.
 The platform I co-founded will serve me as a learner while I serve my sentence.
 My technical co-founder will continue development during my incarceration, and I will contribute strategic direction, product feedback, and field research via CORRLINKS email.
 Upon release, I will resume full operational involvement.

 Construction Industry.
 I hold OSHA Construction Safety certifications and have direct experience as a pre-apprenticeship instructor.
-In February 2015, I was hired as an instructional support technician at a community college.
+In February 2015, Portland Community College hired me as an instructional support technician.
 I was promoted to full-time in September 2015, took on the roles of outreach coordinator and program advisor in 2017, and became a full-time pre-apprenticeship instructor in 2019, earning approximately $83,178 annually.
 In June 2018, I received the Academic Professional of Distinction Award–selected from a nominated pool of thirty among approximately 800 academic professionals.
-I was the chief architect of the college’s flagship welding program, a program serving underserved, systems-impacted, and houseless students.
+I was the chief architect of the college’s flagship welding program, which serves underserved, systems-impacted, and houseless students.

 These credentials provide immediate employment options upon release.
 The surrounding metropolitan area has sustained demand for construction safety professionals and trades instructors.
 I intend to pursue employment in this sector concurrent with my work on Unfettered.